 I learned a lot about designing drought-tolerant gardens and xeriscapes while I was vacationing in Osoyoos, BC.
-The thing that stood out the most was that you can have a colorful garden—full of flowers and wildlife—that requires much less water.
+The thing that stood out the most was that you can have a colourful garden, full of flowers and wildlife, that requires much less water.
 Join me on a tour of drought-tolerant landscapes and pick up some water-wise ideas for your own garden.

 Visiting Osoyoos showed me that you can have gorgeous landscapes and fabulous gardens with plenty of plants that support wildlife and beneficial insects, all while preserving precious water.

-Changing our gardens, and changing the way we garden, is the best way to adapt to changing climate demands.
+Changing our gardens and the way we garden is the best way to adapt to changing climate demands.
 I must stress that removing gardens altogether and replacing lawn with plastic turf is far worse for our environment than adapting to drier climates and changing water supply.

 There are many options for making your home garden more water-wise.
 Choose drought-tolerant plants like succulents, cacti, and these hardy perennials.
 Collect rainwater in a barrel and use that to water your plants as much as you can.
 Use mulch to retain moisture in your garden and water only when you really need to.